xundeenergie/friendica/doc/addons.md

 Called just before dispatching the router.
 Hook data is a `\FastRoute\RouterCollector` object that should be used to add addon routes pointing to classes.

-**Notice**: The class whose name is provided in the route handler must be reachable via auto-loader.
+**Notice**: The class whose name is provided in the route handler must be reachable via autoloader.

 ### probe_detect